atsixian/my-exams/README.md

 ## Is it safe?

 This tool does not store your credentials.
 It transmits your credentials in a secure way to the McGill LDAP API, to query your courses.
-The API only allows us to know the courses you're enrolled, not your grade or any kind of personal privacy.
+The API only reveals the courses you're enrolled, not your grade or any kind of personal privacy.